pcurone/exoALMA_continuum_pipeline/README.md

 ### Acknowledgments
-I would like to thank the collaborators who reported bugs or whose discussions helped improve the pipeline: Daniele Fasano, Carolina Agurto, and Andrés Zuleta.
+I would like to thank the collaborators who reported bugs or whose discussions helped improve the pipeline: Daniele Fasano, Carolina Agurto, Andrés Zuleta, and Octave Mullie.